Apr

 (photo by Dianne Machesney)

-In the past week my cat and I have had some excitement when I turn on the downstairs light in the morning.
-Sometimes we’re startled by a hundred-legged bug that zooms across the floor to hide.
-I jump back and Emmy jumps forward to chase it.
+In the past week my cat and I have had some excitement when I turn on the kitchen light in the morning.
+Sometimes we’re startled by a 100-legged bug that zooms across the floor to hide.
+I jump back and Emmalina (Emmy) jumps forward to chase it.

 Eeewww!
 I’m repulsed by house centipedes but a book called Despicable Species by Janet Lembke taught me these critters help me indirectly.